mastbaum/sxmc/README.md

 Usage
 -----
-1. Create PDFs: PDFs are ROOT TH2Fs with event energy and radius dimensions.
-   Each PDF is stored in its own ROOT file and named "pdf".
+1. Create HDF5 data files: The data used to build the PDFs is stored in a row- major array format in HDF5 files.
+The column labels are specified in the fit configuration file.

 2. Configure fit: Set up the fit parameters and signal PDFs using a JSON-format configuration file.
 An example is provided in `config/`.